Family Social Science

 Berge, J., Mendenhall, T., & Doherty, W. (2009).
 Using community-based participatory research (CBPR) to target health disparities in families.
 Family Relations, 58, 475-488.

 Miller, B., Mendenhall, T., & Malik, A. (2009).
 Integrated primary care: An inclusive three-world view through process metrics and empirical discrimination.
 Journal of Clinical Psychology in Medical Settings, 16, 21-30.

-Mendenhall, T., Doherty, W., Baird, M., Berge, J. (in-press).
+Mendenhall, T., Doherty, W., Baird, M., Berge, J. (2008).
 Citizen Health Care: Engaging patients, families and communities as co-producers of health.
 Minnesota Physician.

 Mendenhall, T., Whipple, H., Harper, P., Haas, S. (2008).
 Students Against Nicotine and Tobacco Addiction (S.A.N.T.A.): Developing novel interventions in smoking cessation through community-based participatory research.
 Families, Systems & Health, 26, 225-231.

 Mendenhall, T., Doherty, W. (2007).
 Partners in Diabetes: A community-based participatory research project in a family practice context.
 Action Research, 5, 378-406.

 Fontaine, P., Mendenhall, T., Peterson, K., Speedie, S. (2007).
 The “Measuring Outcomes of Clinical Connectivity” (MOCC) Trial: Investigating data entry errors in the Electronic Primary Care Research Network (ePCRN).
 Journal of the American Board of Family Medicine, 20, 151-159.

 Mendenhall, T. (2007).
 Crisis land: A view from inside a behavioral health team.
 Psychotherapy Networker, May/June, 32-39.